thisisrandy/catan-randomizer/README.md

 Ports are shuffled such that they are placed with both docks pointing at a terrain hex and no more than one total dock pointing at any given intersection.
-Within those constraints, they are allowed to appear on any sea hex in this scenario.
+Within those constraints, they are allowed to appear on any sea hex or border position in this scenario.
 However, you may feel free to ignore random placement and instead use the instructions from the manual (_"Shuffle... with their reverse sides facing up.
 Starting with the oldest player... each takes a [port] and places it..."_).

 ##### Expanded versions